Nathan E. Cook

 Nathan Edward Cook (October 10, 1885 – September 10, 1992) was a sailor in the United States Navy during the Philippine–American War whose naval career continued through the Second World War.
-When he died at the age of 106 he was the oldest surviving American war veteran.
+When he died at the age of 106 he was the oldest surviving American war veteran, and the last verified veteran of the Boxer Rebellion.

 Biography

-Military career
+Cook was born on October 10, 1885, in Hersey, Michigan, to William and Ellen Cook.
+His father died in 1895 and his mother later remarried.
+The family subsequently moved to Kansas City, Missouri.

-Cook was born on October 10, 1885, in Hersey, Michigan.
-He left a 50-cent-a-day job at a packing plant in a city from Kansas.
-He lied about his age (then 15) in order to join the Navy on April 9, 1901, after he saw a recruiting poster which said, "Join the Navy and See the World."
+Cook left a 50-cent-a-day job at a packing plant to join the United States Navy.
+He lied about his age (then 15) in order to join, enlisting on April 9, 1901.
+He was inspired to join after seeing a recruiting poster which said, "Join the Navy and See the World."
 He was assigned to the USS Pensacola.

-He served during the Philippine–American War, which began shortly after Spain had ceded the Philippines to the United States after losing the Spanish–American War of 1898.
+He served during the Philippine–American War, which began shortly after the First Philippine Republic had been declared.
 The Philippine–American War lasted from 1899 until July 4, 1902 – one year after Cook's enlistment in the Navy.

 Cook also saw service in the Boxer Rebellion and clashes along the U.S.–Mexico border.

 After 12 and a half years of service as an enlisted man, he was appointed to the warrant officer rank of boatswain on January 11, 1913.

 During the First World War he commanded a submarine chaser that sank two German U-boats.

 Cook was promoted on August 15, 1918, to the temporary rank of lieutenant and was given command of the tugboat USS Favorite on the 21st of the same month.

 Cook received a letter of commendation from the Secretary of the Navy for his role in salvaging the USS Narragansett in February 1919.
 The text of his commendation reads: "As Commanding Officer of the U.S.S.
 Favorite he took a conspicuous and creditable part in the operation of salvaging the U.S.S.
 Narragansett."

 After the First World War, Cook was reduced to his permanent rank of Boatswain and then promoted to Chief Boatswain on January 11, 1919.

-During the early days of World War II Cook was stationed at Port-au-Prince Haiti and in Panama.
+During the early days of World War II, Cook was stationed at Port-au-Prince Haiti and in Panama.
 As of November 1, 1940 he was the executive officer of the SS Mormacyork which served as a transport between the United States and South America.

 Cook retired on April 1, 1942, after 40 years in the Navy.
 He was promoted to the permanent rank of lieutenant the same day in recognition of his service in the First World War.
 He once said his Navy life was tough but that it beat living on his Missouri farm.
 During his naval career, Cook's shipmates nicknamed him "Northeast," derived from his first two initials.

+Cook spent his last years at the residential section of the VA hospital in Phoenix, Arizona and was buried beside his wife at the National Memorial Cemetery of Arizona.